SuleymanOFLAZ/Notes/Notes/CPP/CPP_Course/05_CPP_Course.md

 So the "enum class" was added to the language with modern C++ to cover these problems.
 And also added some syntax features to enums, too. #Cpp11
 ## enum class
 Differences of enum class:
 1. Underlying type can be stated directly with syntax.
 If we didn't state the underlying type, it would be "int" by default.
-That means underlying type of the enum classes is not determined by the compiler anymore.
+That means the underlying type of the enum classes is not determined by the compiler anymore.
 That solves the problems that we mentioned about forward declaration.
-And we can determine underlying type of the enum class types as smaller integer types such as char, short, unsigned short etc. Underlying determine feature is also added to the classical enums, not only to enum classes.
+We can determine the underlying type of the enum class types as smaller integer types such as char, short, unsigned short, etc. The underlying determine feature is also added to the classical enums, not only to enum classes.
 This solves forward declaration for classical enums, too.
 This also solves the portability issues. #Cpp11

+> [!warning]  Warning: The stating the underlying type was added to the classical enums.
+However, the underlying type of the classical enum won't be the "int" by default if we don't state the underlying type, this feature only exists with enum classes.
+So, the forward declaration of a classical enum without specifying the underlying type is still an incomplete type (for example, "enum Color;").

 ```cpp
 enum class Color {red, blue, green}; // underlying type: default int